garybuckle/garybuckle.github.io/_posts/2018-05-16-Detatched Retina recovery for Athletes.markdown

 That was certainly the case for me, coming in a period where I was getting ready for a marathon, challenging in local squash leagues and enjoying a high level of fitness.

+I can think of no particular reason why this happened.
+No squash ball in the eye, no one punched me and I certainly had no trauma that I can recollect.

+My first recollection of anything untoward was having floaters, actually in both eyes.
+The diagnosis from  My first hospital visit was a retinal tear, he treatment for which is laser treatment and fairly standard.
+Performed on the same day as my appointment, unfortunately it didn't work.

+To be completed Saturday 2018-05-19 10:31:41p